 - Hit the big "Make Request" button

-After refreshing the page, the subaccount should now no longer show up in the drop down or anywhere else in your account.
+After refreshing the page, the subaccount should now no longer show up in the drop down or anywhere else in your project.

 You are going to want to be sure that you are, in fact, not using that subaccount since setting the status to "Closed" will release any numbers that you have in that subaccount and will also make any of the UI logs that are part of that subaccount inaccessible.